digdir/baksia/content/kom-i-gang/registrer-deg/index.en.md

 # Registration

 To create a MinID, proceed as follows:

+Order activation letter:
 - Go to [aktiveringsbrev.minid.digdir.no](https://aktiveringsbrev.minid.digdir.no/order)
 - Enter the birth number (11 digits)
 - Activation letter with code is sent to registered address